trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/run-baker.md

    ```bash
    octez-baker-PsParisC run with local node "$HOME/.tezos-node" my_baker --liquidity-baking-toggle-vote pass --adaptive-issuance-vote on --dal-node http://127.0.0.1:10732 >> "$HOME/octez-baker.log" 2>&1
    ```

+1. Ensure that the baker runs persistently.
+Look up how to run programs persistently in the documentation for your operating system.
+You can also refer to [Run a persistent baking node](https://opentezos.com/node-baking/baking/persistent-baker/) on opentezos.com.

 1. In the same terminal window, run this command: